awslabs/graphstorm/training_scripts/gsgnn_dt/README.md

 ### 2.1.
 Transformer-based LM model

 In the case where only required inputs are specified, the student Transformer-based model would default to be [DistilBERT](https://huggingface.co/docs/transformers/model_doc/distilbert) from HuggingFace, with pre-trained weights from “[distilbert-base-uncased](https://huggingface.co/distilbert-base-uncased)”.
-The distillation would be trained by default hyper-parameters described in Appendix A.
+The distillation would be trained by default hyper-parameters described in section 3.1.

 Users can specify other LM model architectures by specifying the arguments:
 ```